 Where should I stay in Singapore?

 Singapore is normally a pretty expensive city.
 However, there are still a few nice and affordable hostels in town, most of them are located in the Chinatown area.
 Here’s where I stayed as well!
 You’re close to markets, cheap food and you can reach the Marina Bay area by foot or metro.
-Especially *The Bohemian Chic Hostel* and *River City Inn* have awesome reviews online.
+Especially The Bohemian Chic Hostel and River City Inn have awesome reviews online.
+Read more about where to stay in Singapore.

 Where can I get cheap food in Singapore?